Written by Dr. Anusree Muraleedharan

 "Helico" means spiral.
 It is named so because of its spiral shape.
 It can inflame and irritate the inner mucosal lining of the stomach, leading to gastritis.
 If it remains chronic for a longer duration, it eventually turns into a peptic ulcer, duodenal ulcer, gastric lymphoma, or gastric carcinoma.
 In some patients, this infection remains asymptomatic initially, and symptoms like dyspepsia (indigestion), abdominal pain, nausea, vomiting, etc., develop only after gastritis and peptic ulcers set in.

-Helicobacter pylori (H. pylori) infection is seen mainly in children and adolescents compared to adults, but its complications are less often seen in these age groups.
+Helicobacter pylori (H. pylori) infection is mostly seen in children and adolescents compared to adults, but its complications are less often seen in these age groups.
 Helicobacter pylori is usually acquired in childhood, but long-term persistence without proper medical intervention or care aggravates the condition.

-Causes of Helicobacter Pylori and Its Transmission Routes
+Causes of Helicobacter Pylori and its Transmission Routes

 Transmission of Helicobacter pylori occurs through various routes, including faecal to oral, oral to oral, contaminated water, and food.

-Symptoms of Helicobacter Pylori Infection Include:
+Symptoms of Helicobacter Pylori Infection

 • Pain in the abdomen that comes and goes and may worsen while the stomach is empty